Edible plant · herbs woody

 Care notes

 An easy, long-lived perennial herb for container growing.
-Container (10 L) with well-drained media.
-EC 1.0-1.5 mS/cm (very light feeder). pH 6.5-8.0 (tolerates alkaline conditions).
-Temperature: 1028°C (Mediterranean; cold-hardy to zone 5).
-Full sun (DLI 16-22 mol/m2/day).
+Use a container (10 L) with well-drained media.
+EC 1.0-1.6 mS/cm (a very light feeder). pH 6.5-7.5 (tolerates alkaline conditions).
+Temperature: 1028°C (Mediterranean; cold-hardy to about zone 5).
+Full sun (DLI 14-22 mol/m2/day).
 Growth is slow and compact.
-Harvest by cutting stem tips.
-The flavor is strongest in fresh leaves during the growing season but the plant provides harvestable leaves year-round in mild climates because of its semi-evergreen habit.
-For drying: harvest before flowering, dry at 3540°C. Compatible in a Mediterranean herb grouping with rosemary, thyme, sage, and oregano.
-Propagation by stem cuttings, division, or seed.
-The woody, low-growing habit makes winter savory suitable as an edible border or ground cover in herb gardens.
-A practical perennial that produces indefinitely with minimal care.
+Harvest by cutting stem tips; flavour is strongest in fresh leaves during the growing season, but the semi-evergreen habit provides harvestable leaves year-round in mild climates.
+To dry, harvest before flowering and dry at 3540°C. It pairs well in a Mediterranean herb grouping with rosemary, thyme, sage and oregano, and propagates by stem cuttings, division or seed.
+The woody, low-growing habit suits an edible border or ground cover, and the plant produces indefinitely with minimal care.

 Further reading